 In addition to an Irish study visa

 for non-EU international students, law students whose first language is not English must demonstrate their proficiency before being given a non-conditional offer onto an Irish law course.
 The best way to prove this is via the IELTS test.
-However, a law course will be unlikely to accept you should your score on the test be lower than 6.5, with some universities requiring a 7.0 score.
+However, a law course will be unlikely to accept you should your score on the test be lower than 6.5, some universities requiring a 7.0 score.

-Law Schools In Ireland
+Seven Institutes In Ireland

 Seven Irish institutions offer undergraduate courses in law; Queen’s University Belfast, University College Cork, Trinity College Dublin, The Honorable Society of the Kings Inns, University College Dublin, National University of Ireland, and the University of Limerick.
 IEC Abroad